 Grainne currently resides in Northern California, although her restless gypsy background takes her on many excursions.
 It was here that she settled long enough to complete her B.A.
 In Psychology and spend 8 years working in the Social Work field with Children, Adolescents and Families.

 Grainne is wife, mother and sister.
 Her madly passionate redheaded genes lend themselves to argument but should always be taken in the best of spirits.
 She sees argument mainly as a sport which needs constant conditioning.
 She also prides herself in being oxymoronic in all things.
 She highly suggests that every reader fact check everything for themselves as she sees herself as a storyteller, a bard, and a suggestor of themes more than a historian.
 Her main purpose is to cause feelings in the reader which may or may not be comfortable, but which should make them think on either a cognitive or subliminal level.
 She would say, “If you feel, my work is successful.
-If you respond…well that is the highest of complements.”
+If you respond…well that is the highest of compliments.”

 Nick Upperman lives in Arlington, Texas and specializes in various business functions for Subversify.com.
 He is a firm believer in the freedom of speech, social responsibility, and ethical awareness.
 In addition to advocating the importance of community service and helping others, he has spent a number of years volunteering for non-profit organizations that benefit local communities.
 Nick also advocates environmental responsibility and vegetarianism along with health and fitness.